stefanbesler/twingrind/README.md

 # Twingrind

 This project brings profiling to TwinCAT PLCs.
-The general idea of the implementation is as follows.
+The general idea of this project is as follows.

 1. Twingrind is a TwinCAT library that includes a program, which is used for profiling.
 It includes methods to built-up a callstack and some triggers to start profiling.
+To enable profiling for a PLC the library has to be added to your PLC and a call to the Profiler program it includes has to be made in the task that you want to profile.
 1. pytwingrind a python script that is used to
-   - **prepare** add profiling boilerplate code to your PLC
+   - **prepare** your PLC for profile by adding some boilerplate code.
+This code are calls to `Push` and `Pop` methods of the Twincat library, which are needed to record the callstacks.
-   - **fetch** callstacks from the PLC
+   - **fetch** previously recorded callstacks from the PLC and store it as binary data on our PC.
+This is not necessarily where the PLC is running.
-   - **reconstruct** the recorded callstacks to callgrind (http://kcachegrind.sourceforge.net/html/CallgrindFormat.html)
+   - **reconstruct** the recorded callstacks to callgrind (http://kcachegrind.sourceforge.net/html/CallgrindFormat.html) for visualization by [qcachegrind](http://kcachegrind.sourceforge.net/html/Home.html).

-The callstack profile for individua PLC cycles can visualized by [qcachegrind](http://kcachegrind.sourceforge.net/html/Home.html).
-The following image shows a visualization of the callstack of a single PLC cycle - Methodnames have been obfuscated
+The following image shows a visualization of the callstack of a single PLC cycle - methodnames have been obfuscated

 <p align="center">
   <img src="images/demo1.png" alt="Callgrind demo" height="200px"/>